|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Featuring the Aviation Art of Jack Fellows

 Like the comparatively limited number of books published on WWII Pacific versus Europe, it seems that most aviation artists focus on the more mainstream and well know topics of Europe only.
-Very few artists have painted pacific aviation scenes.
+Very few artists have painted aviation scenes from the Pacific War.

 There is one exception: Jack Fellows.
 Painting since 1967, his award wining works are examples of fine art in their own right, and renown in the aviation art circles for their attention to detail and comprehensive research.
 But, his works had never appeared together, in a single book.